 - Search emoji with keyword – Tap the emoji icon from your keyboard → type in the keyword in the search bar → select from the options.

 However, the feature is somehow only supported by iMessage.
-Other apps like Notes or WhatsApp, Instagram, etc., rely on the first method.
+Other apps like Notes, WhatsApp, Instagram, etc., rely on the first method.

 - Disable Memoji and Animoji – For those who don’t share Memojis or Animojis at all, the menu in the emoji keyboard is a sheer waste of prime real estate.
 You can disable the feature to reduce distraction.
 Go to Settings → General → Keyboard → toggle off Memoji Stickers.